MichaelTrestman/kubes4noobs/tut.md

  `kubectl describe deployments hello`

 The manifest we used to create the deployment asks for seven replicas of the pod containing our application.
 This is more than we need for this simple example, so let's scale it back by editing the manifest.

 Run `kubectl edit deployments hello` to edit the manifest in your default text editor.
 Under the `spec` key, edit the value of the `replicas` key to be 3, rather than seven.
 Save and close the file, and Kubernetes will apply your changes.

+Alternately, if you have copied the manifest to a local file, you can edit the value of the `replicas` key in this local file, and tell Kubernetes to redeploy by using same command again: `kubectl apply -f PATH_TO_MANIFEST`.

 If you run  `kubectl describe deployments hello` again, you should see that there are now only 3 replicas.